Faculty & Staff

 Robert Johnson, Jr., JD

-- Professor of Africana Studies, College of Liberal Arts
+- Professor and Chair of Africana Studies, College of Liberal Arts

 - Robert.Johnson@umb.edu Email: